Gianluigi Buffon: 2004–2006: Calciopoli and relegation

-On 12 May 2006, several players, including Buffon, were accused of participating in illegal betting on Serie A matches.
-Buffon voluntarily co-operated, allowing himself to be interrogated by Turin magistrates.
-While admitting that he did place bets on sporting matches (until regulations went into effect in late 2005, banning players from doing so), he vehemently denied placing wagers on Italian football matches.
-Despite concerns that he had jeopardised his chance of playing for Italy in the 2006 World Cup, he was officially named Italy's starting goalkeeper on 15 May and helped Italy to win their fourth title.
-Buffon was cleared of all charges by the Italian Football Federation (FIGC) on 27 June 2007.
-Following Juventus' punishment in the Calciopoli scandal, in which their two most recent Serie A titles were stripped and the squad were relegated to Serie B and penalised with a point deduction, rumours spread that Buffon would be placed on the transfer market.
-Buffon elected to remain with Juventus, despite the team's relegation, a decision which made him extremely popular with the Juventus fans.
+On 12 May 2006, several players, including Buffon, were accused of participating in illegal betting on Serie A matches, which initially put his place in Italy's 2006 World Cup squad at risk.
+In the 2006 World Cup he was Italy's starting goalkeeper and helped the country win their fourth title.
+Buffon was formally interrogated and admitted placing bets on sporting matches until players were forbidden from doing so in October 2005, but denied ever placing wagers on Italian football matches.
+He was cleared of all charges in December 2006.
+After the Calciopoli scandal, in which Juventus were relegated to Serie B, Buffon elected to remain with Juventus.

-2006–2011: Serie B champions, Serie A return and post-Calciopoli struggles
+2006–2011: Serie B champions, Serie A return and injuries

-During the 2006–07 Serie B season, Buffon made his debut in the Italian second division in a 1–1 away draw against Rimini on 9 September 2006; later that year, he also received the first red card of his career in a 1–1 away draw against AlbinoLeffe on 18 November.
-In total he made 37 league appearances throughout the season.
+During the 2006–07 Serie B season, Buffon made 37 appearances.
 After Juventus won the Serie B title, earning promotion to Serie A for the 2007–08 season, Buffon signed a contract extension with Juventus until 2012.
-In 2007, Buffon was also elected as the goalkeeper for the 2007 FIFPro XI for the second consecutive year, and the IFFHS World's Best Goalkeeper for a record-breaking fourth time.

-Buffon was a key player for Juventus in the 2007–08 season, their first back in the top flight, as he helped Juventus to a third-place finish, and Champions League qualification.
-Juventus lost to runners-up Inter in the Coppa Italia quarter-finals.
-Buffon produced 94 saves in 34 league appearances and was named Serie A Goalkeeper of the Year for the seventh time in his career.
-Buffon was also nominated for the 2008 Ballon d'Or for the sixth consecutive time in his career since 2003, and the FIFA World Player of the Year Award.
-During this season, Buffon began to suffer problems with his back, caused by a herniated disc, which frequently keep him sidelined during the next few seasons.
-On 10 March 2008, Buffon renewed his contract until 2013, expressing his desire to win everything with the club.
+In 2007, Buffon was also elected as the goalkeeper for the 2007 FIFPro XI for the second consecutive year, and the IFFHS World's Best Goalkeeper for a fourth time.
+In the 2007–08 season, Buffon helped Juventus to a third-place finish, and Champions League qualification.
+He produced 94 saves in 34 league appearances and was named Serie A Goalkeeper of the Year for the seventh time in his career.
+During this season, Buffon began to suffer problems with his back, caused by a herniated disc, which kept him sidelined during the next few seasons.
+On 10 March 2008, Buffon renewed his contract until 2013.